 About this book

 In a 1776 letter written to her husband and future American president, Abigail Adams urges John to "remember the Ladies and be more generous to them than your ancestors."
-In this book, author Cheryl Harness remembers 100 ladies: remarkable women from American history who, though very different from one another, all made incredible accomplishments in their fields - from Virginia Dare, the first English girl born in America back in 1587, to modern heroines like Supreme Court Justice Sandra Day O'Connor and poet Maya Angelou.
+In this book, author Cheryl Harness remembers one hundred ladies: remarkable women from American history who, though very different from one another, all made incredible accomplishments in their fields.
+Virginia Dare, the first English girl born in America back in 1587, and modern heroines, like Supreme Court Justice Sandra Day O'Connor and poet Maya Angelou, are profiled.

 Students will further their knowledge and understanding of the history of women in America in general, and will specifically practice persuasive writing and sharpen their reading skills by using informational text.

 Standard: Uses reading skills and strategies to understand a variety of informational texts (e.g., textbooks; biographical sketches)

 Standard: Writes persuasive compositions (arranges details, reasons, examples, and/or anecdotes persuasively; supports arguments with detailed evidence)